-Child Safety Review findings and Improvement Plan
+Child Safeguarding Review findings and Improvement Plan

 Whilst findings must be appropriately critical, they will also include strengths on which to build.

-At the conclusion of the Child Safety Review, Child Wise will work with your organisation to develop and deliver a tailored improvement plan which addresses how, when and by whom recommendations will be implemented.
+At the conclusion of the Child Safeguarding Review, Child Wise will work with your organisation to develop and deliver a tailored improvement plan which addresses how, when and by whom recommendations will be implemented.
 This is an iterative process where organisations determine the most suitable course of action and work in partnership with Child Wise to ensure they meet the benchmarks for the required standards/ principles.

-For clients who purchased a Child Safety Review only, this will conclude Child Wise’s engagement.
+For clients who purchased a Child Safeguarding Review only, this will conclude Child Wise’s engagement.
 If the Child Safety Review was conducted as part of the Accreditation program, Child Wise will – in most cases - make recommendations which your organisation will need to implement prior to Accreditation.